SzilardKosa/MicromouseSimulatorClient/README.md

 # Final year project of MSc: Micromouse Simulator

-This is the front end project.
+This is the front-end project.

-The backend project can be found [here](https://github.com/SzilardKosa/MicromouseSimulatorProject).
+The back-end project can be found [here](https://github.com/SzilardKosa/MicromouseSimulatorProject).

 The simulation runner Docker files can be found [here](https://github.com/SzilardKosa/MicromouseSimulatorDocker).